How to Build Your Preschooler's Attention Span — Practical Tips for Singapore Parents

 Sleep Deprivation

-Singapore children are among the most sleep-deprived in Asia.
-A 2019 study found that fewer than 50% of Singapore preschoolers get the recommended 10–13 hours of sleep per night.
-The prefrontal cortex — the part of the brain responsible for attention and impulse control — is acutely sensitive to sleep loss.
-Even 30–60 minutes of missed sleep noticeably degrades a young child's ability to focus the next day.
+Singapore children are among the most sleep-deprived in Asia — a 2019 study found fewer than half of Singapore preschoolers get the recommended 10–13 hours per night.
+The prefrontal cortex, which handles attention and impulse control, is extraordinarily sensitive to sleep loss.
+Even 30–60 minutes of missed sleep makes a measurable difference to how a young child focuses the next day.

 Passive Screen Time Before Learning

-Fix: Institute a 30-minute screen-free buffer before any learning activity.
-Use the transition time for outdoor play, drawing, or a simple puzzle.
+Fix: 30-minute screen-free buffer before any learning activity.
+Use the transition for outdoor play, drawing, or a puzzle.
+The decompression period actually works — it's annoying to enforce but it works.

 Overscheduling

-Ironically, children in Singapore who are the most heavily scheduled — Chinese tuition, phonics class, piano, swimming — often struggle more with focus, not less.
-When a child is perpetually tired and has no unstructured downtime, their regulatory system is chronically stressed, which undermines sustained attention.
+Here's the irony that took me embarrassingly long to accept: children in Singapore who are the most heavily scheduled — Mandarin tuition, phonics class, piano, swimming, art — often struggle more with focus, not less.
+A chronically tired, overscheduled child has a regulatory system that's under constant stress.
+And stress is the enemy of sustained attention.

 Practical Strategies That Work for Singapore Families